I just got back from an awesome trip to Dubai and decided to write this post to share about the top 10 attractions to visit in Dubai.

 Having cleared up the misconceptions about Dubai, I do hope that my friends would consider visiting this beautiful city.

 Personally, I found this trip very value-for-money.
-In total, using Expedia Packages, Poh Ee and I only paid around $820 each for a direct two-way flight (Emirates) and 6D5N stay at Centro Barsha Hotel which had a fantastic location and was well equipped with swimming pool, gym and extremely new rooms.
+In total, using Expedia Packages, Poh Ee and I only paid around $820 each for a direct two-way flight (Emirates) and 6D5N stay at Centro Barsha Hotelwhich had a fantastic location and was well equipped with swimming pool, gym and extremely new rooms.

-Check out some of the top attractions to visit in Dubai here:
+Overall, this is one of the best trips I’ve ever had.
+Do check out some of the top attractions to visit in Dubai here:

 1. Burj Khalifa